 Staff in the following offices work within the Yale community to promote respect, inclusivity, diversity, and equal opportunity, and are available to talk through situations you have witnessed or experienced, as well as provide guidance.
 When you have concerns or questions, you have a wide range of choices for support.
-You can reach out to a dean’s designee or can talk with others, such as your residential college dean, dean of student affairs, or the Office for Equal Opportunity Programs.
-If you’d like to talk with someone about sexual misconduct or gender discrimination, you should reach out directly to the Title IX Coordinator of your school or the Title IX office.
+You can reach out to a dean’s designee or can talk with others, such as your residential college dean, dean of student affairs, or the Office for Institutional Equity and Access If you’d like to talk with someone about sexual misconduct or gender discrimination, you should reach out directly to the Title IX Coordinator of your school or the Title IX office.
 The Sexual Misconduct Response & Prevention website is a helpful resource for additional questions or concerns about sexual misconduct.
 Concerns brought to university chaplains in their professional roles or to the SHARE Center will remain strictly confidential, except in rare, extreme circumstances.
 Other administrators will maintain the confidentiality of student complaints as much as possible consistent with the nature of the concerns and your goals in the process.

 Access University Resources

 Deans’ Designees have been identified by Yale College and the dean of each school as community members with the responsibility to receive student concerns and offer advice and guidance related to diversity and inclusion, discrimination and harassment, and equal opportunity.
 Deans’ Designees may also help you facilitate informal resolution.